JoyV1/Simple_Calculator.py/README.md

-Simple Python Calculator - Learn by Understanding, Not by Vibing 🧮
+Simple Python Calculator - Learn by Understanding, Not by coding Vibing 🧮
 _______________________________________________________________________________________________________________________________________
 A beginner-friendly GUI calculator built with tkinter for Python newbies struggling to grasp coding concepts.
 __________________________________________________________________________________________________________________________